 About the Presentation:

-***Retiree and Student PDM costs - now reduced to $15!
+**Retiree and Student PDM costs - now reduced to $15!
 Retirees are considered 62+ and an APICS Shoreline member for at least 5 years.
-Students must be full-time (12 credits)
+Students full-time or part-time.